+When working on the SalMar, Martirano wrote Progress Report #1 (1971), a text describing the state the inner workings of the system.
+It ends with a short chapter consisting mostly of a series of questions concerning about the nature of real time topic, sometimes of a puzzling nature:

+WHAT IS REAL TIME?

+Those two four letter words have been used in this proposed report [many] times.

+Does real time only exist when you think of it?
+Have you, who have skimmed through, thought of a better way to say it?
+Are you aware that the process that allows a real musical time to happen is a real musical?
+Where’s the trance?
+Can you sing and dance?
+Where’s the reflex?
+Is Wagner’s idea to put all the melodies together at the end of the overture less of an inspiration than the melodies themselves?

+The best is A HEAD. (p.
+84)

+The emergence of a system seems paradoxical if we consider only its constituent parts.
+How does the organization of inert parts give rise to life?
+How is consciousness born from electro-chemical signals?
+When do discrete data points generate the illusion of continuity needed for computer music interaction?
+When does a thematic material become music?
+How are historically disjointed practices brought together to create a new tradition?

-Martirano concluded his Progress Report #1 (Martirano, 1971) with a short chapter entitled “What is real time?”, consisting mostly of a series of questions concerning such topic, sometimes of a puzzling nature.
-He ends up with the somewhat cryptically typed answer “The best is A HEAD.”.
-And it indeed was, with other pieces like Lewis’ Voyager (1987) and Rowe’s Maritime (1992) (to name just a couple) continuing these developments.
-The next half century oversaw an exponential increase in the creation of interactive music and real-time compostion/improvisation, aided by technological breakthroughs, the development of computer programming languages and sound synthesis software, and research on algorithms for machine listening, real-time digital signal processing and audio synthesis.
+The meaning of the last (and rather criptically typed) sentence in the aforementioned chapter seems to be open for interpretation.
+Assuming the most literal, the best indeed was “ahead”, with pieces like Lewis’ Voyager (1987) and Rowe’s Maritime (1992) (to name just a couple of immediate successors) continuing with such developments.
+The next half century oversaw an exponential increase in the creation of interactive music and real-time composition/improvisation, aided by technological breakthroughs, the development of computer programming languages and sound synthesis software, and research on algorithms for machine listening, real-time digital signal processing and audio synthesis.
 Furthermore, the “entry fee” has been steadily decreasing.
 While the first experiments required institutional backing to see the light, powerful open-source software and cheap microcontrollers are commonplace now.
 Few are the prerequisites nowadays beyond a certain patience and frustration tolerance: while technology can be unwieldy at times it’s still within arm’s reach.
 A world of possibilities has thus been open, with a myriad of artists exploring anything from software for collaborative improvisation to interactive sound art installations.

 Controllers

 When using the word “controllers” in a musical context, I am referring to any kind of input device used for musical purposes.
-It’s the interface “mediating gesture and sound” (Roads, 1996), transforming physical movement from the performer to a signal suitable to be sent to a playback device, usually with an intermediate mapping layer that shapes it in some way.
+It’s the interface “mediating gesture and sound” (Roads, 1996), transforming information about physical actions from the performer to a signal suitable to be sent to a playback device, usually with an intermediate mapping layer that shapes it in some way.
 Such signals can take many shapes, from analog voltage control signals to discrete data points.
 The key difference is the transduction of physical gestures into electric signals.
 The differences between traditional acoustic instruments and controllers are manifold, and it could be argued that they are part of different categories: the first are integrated sound producing devices, while the latter form only the first step in the chain.